shenwei356/seqkit/doc/docs/usage.md

   -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto")
   -j, --threads int                     number of CPUs. (default value depends on your device) (default 4)

+Use "fakit [command] --help" for more information about a command.
 ```

 ### Performance Tips